-Here are a few of my top picks to get me through my day to day-
+One of my top picks to get me through my day-to-day routine:

 “I wear a comfy device called a BackEmbrace with helps with my posture and also elevates my mood,” says Dr. Neustadter.
 “No slouching on the couch, which can make us feel even more unmotivated and lethargic.”